Ali-Hill/Proof-Carrying-Plans/README.md

 Note on Chapter 6: `PCPStarLogic` contains all of the automation and the universal property example. `PCPStarLogicTyped` contains the enriched handler examples for the taxi domain.

+Note on Automation Results: Automation results are contained in the relevant inference systems folder.

 `ConsistentPCPLogic` is an additional repository showcasing another strategy for making PCPLogic consistent not included in the PhD thesis.

 ## Versioning